IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/line-chart.md

 ---
-title: $PlatformShort$ Line Charts and Graphs | $ProductName$
+title: $PlatformShort$ Line Chart and Graph | $ProductName$
 _description: The $PlatformShort$ Line chart is capable of handling high volumes of data, ranging into millions of data points, and updating them every few milliseconds.
 Try for FREE.
-_keywords: $PlatformShort$ Charts, Line Chart, Infragistics
+_keywords: $PlatformShort$ Charts, Line Chart, Line Graph, Infragistics
 mentionedTypes: ["XamCategoryChart", "XamDataChart", "Legend", "PolarLineSeries", "RadialLineSeries", "StackedLineSeries", "Stacked100LineSeries"]
 ---
-# $PlatformShort$ Line Charts
+# $PlatformShort$ Line Chart

-$PlatformShort$ Line Charts, or Line Graphs, are a type of category charts that show the continuous data values represented by points connected by straight line segments of one or more quantities over a period of time.
+$PlatformShort$ Line Chart or Line Graph is a type of category charts that show the continuous data values represented by points connected by straight line segments of one or more quantities over a period of time.
 It’s often used to show trends and perform comparative analysis.
 The Y-Axis (labels on left side) show a numeric value, while the X-Axis (bottom labels) show a time-series or comparison category.
 You can include one or more data sets to compare, which would render as multiple lines in the chart.

-## $PlatformShort$ Category Line Chart
+## $PlatformShort$ Line Chart Example

-In the following example, Category Line Chart is comparing the generation of renewable electricity for the countries Europe, China, and USA over the years of 2009 to 2019.
+In the following example, $PlatformShort$ Line Chart is comparing the generation of renewable electricity for the countries Europe, China, and USA over the years of 2009 to 2019.
 The Y-Axis, or labels on the left of the chart, are displaying the terawatt hour (TWh) values of renewed electricity and the X-Axis, or labels on the bottom of the chart, are displaying the year.

 You can create this type of chart in the `XamCategoryChart` control by binding your data and setting the `ChartType` property to `Line`, as shown in the example below: